Mercedes pulls ahead of Audi in race to top BMW sales

-FRANKFURT Strong China sales helped push Daimler's (DAIGn.DE) Mercedes-Benz ahead of arch rival Audi (NSUG.DE) in global luxury vehicle sales last year, even as BMW (BMWG.DE), which is due to release 2015 sales figures on Monday, is expected to retain the title.
+FRANKFURT Strong China sales helped push Daimler's Mercedes-Benz ahead of arch rival Audi in global luxury vehicle sales last year, even as BMW, which is due to release 2015 sales figures on Monday, is expected to retain the title.

 Both carmakers posted record sales in 2015, but Mercedes saw stronger growth in China, the world's largest car market, where its deliveries jumped 32.6 percent to 373,459 vehicles.